wp-plugins/wp-conditional-captcha/readme.txt

 **Requirements:**

-* *Conditional CAPTCHA* currently supports [Akismet](http://akismet.com) and [TypePad AntiSpam](http://antispam.typepad.com).
-You must have one of these plugins installed and active in order for this plugin to work.
+* You must have [Akismet](http://akismet.com) installed and active in order for this plugin to work.

 If you come across any bugs or have suggestions, please contact me at [rayofsolaris.net](http://rayofsolaris.net).
 Please check the [FAQs](http://rayofsolaris.net/code/conditional-captcha-for-wordpress#faq) for common issues and a demo of the CAPTCHA page.